dli85/ImageProcessingProgram/README.md

 ### The Script

-The /res folder has included a script.txt file which is a sample series of commands which will load an image (mudkip), grayscale it, brighten it, flip it horizontally, and then save it.
+The /res folder has included a script.txt file which is a sample series of commands which will load an image (mudkip), grayscale it, brighten it, flip it horizontally, flip it vertically, and then save it.
-To run this script using the program, copy-paste the entire script (it is all contained in one line) into the program.
-Alternatively, you can run each command one by one.
+To run this script using the program, copy-paste the entire script into the program.
+Alternatively, you can run each line/command one by one.

 ### TODO LIST:
+1. Add script runner
-1. TESTS
+2. TESTS
    4. Combinations of everything (flipping, brightening, etc.)
    5. Image name case sensitivity (case should not matter, "mudkip" == "muDkiP")
    6. Anything on previous self-evals
-2. Delete the main method in the controller (before submitting)

 Our cute Mudkip: